 The Teamster Difference

 Teamsters stand ready to organize workers who want to negotiate collectively for better wages and workplace conditions.
 Teamster membership provides workers with a voice on the job, which is something money can’t buy!
+Contact us if you're ready to organize your worksite.

 Since our founding, Teamsters have stood in solidarity with worker struggles throughout the country and across the world.
 We provide workers with a voice on the job and promote a higher level of economic equality in our communities.